 Abstract

-Background and Aim: This study investigates key factors influencing student satisfaction with blended English learning at a higher vocational and technical college in Sichuan, China.
-Against the backdrop of digital transformation in vocational education, the research focuses on five variables: system quality, information quality, course design quality, perceived ease of use, and perceived usefulness.
-Grounded in the Technology Acceptance Model (TAM) and Information Systems Success Theory, the study aims to validate their mechanisms of impact on satisfaction and enhance blended learning outcomes through strategic interventions.
-It particularly examines the practical application of the U-Campus platform in language courses, providing empirical insights for optimizing vocational education models.
+Background and Aim: This study investigates the key factors influencing student satisfaction with blended English learning at a higher vocational and technical college in Sichuan, China.
+With the rapid digital transformation of vocational education, blended learning has become an important approach for improving teaching effectiveness and student engagement.
+The research focuses on five major variables: system quality, information quality, course design quality, perceived ease of use, and perceived usefulness.
+Drawing upon the Technology Acceptance Model (TAM) and Information Systems Success Theory, the study aims to examine how these factors influence student satisfaction and to identify effective strategies for enhancing blended learning outcomes.
+Particular attention is given to the practical application of the U-Campus platform in English language courses, providing empirical evidence to support the optimization of vocational education and blended teaching models.

 Article Details